microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 -  Set `aria-disabled` attribute to `true`
    -  If the element is a `<button>`, `onClick` is set to a handler that calls `event.preventDefault()`
    -  If the element is an `<input type="text">` or `<textarea>`, `readOnly` is set to `true`
+-  Set `tabindex` attribute to `-1`
+   -  The element will continue to be focused.
+But when the focus has moved away, the user can never use the <kbd>TAB</kbd> key to move the focus back to the element
--  If the element is currently focused, the component will wait until the `onBlur` event is called to set the `disabled` attribute to `true`
+-  ~If the element is currently focused, the component will wait until the `onBlur` event is called to set the `disabled` attribute to `true`~
-   -  Otherwise, the `disabled` attribute will be set to `true` immediately
+   -  ~Otherwise, the `disabled` attribute will be set to `true` immediately~

 > List of elements support `disabled` attribute can be found in [this article](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled).